-ART 291 SUPERVISED STUDY IN STUDIO ART I (2-8E) 1-4 credits
+ART 291 SUPERVISED STUDY IN STUDIO ART I (2-8E)

 This course is designed to enable the student to continue studio experiences in greater depth.
 Topics are to be chosen by the student with the approval of the instructor.
 Upon completion, the student should have a greater expertise in a particular area of art.